andrew/ultimate-awesome/README.md

 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools and resources for securing machine learning and AI systems - adversarial ML defense, LLM security, AI red teaming, model scanning, supply-chain protection, and MLOps pipeline security.
 - [awesome-kde](https://github.com/shvedes/awesome-kde) - A curated list of awesome KDE applications, plugins, and resources.
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
-- [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.
 - [awesome-sql](https://github.com/danhuss/awesome-sql) - List of tools and techniques for working with relational databases.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
+- [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-woocommerce](https://github.com/lukecav/awesome-woocommerce) - Plugins and code snippets to improve your WooCommerce store.
 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
 - [awesome-aigc-image-video-detection](https://github.com/ant-research/awesome-aigc-image-video-detection) - A curated collection of the latest research and resources on AI-Generated Image and Video Detection.
 - [awesome-faceReenactment](https://github.com/DaddyJin/awesome-faceReenactment) - Papers about Face Reenactment/Talking Face Generation.
-- [awesome-42](https://github.com/leeoocca/awesome-42) - 😎 A list of useful resources, links and more for @42School students.
 - [awesome-web-storage](https://github.com/softvar/awesome-web-storage) - :sunglasses: Everything you need to know about Client-side Storage.
 - [awesome-reading-list](https://github.com/alwayrun/awesome-reading-list) - 程序员必读书单.
 - [Awesome-GUI-Agents](https://github.com/ZJU-REAL/Awesome-GUI-Agents) - A curated collection of resources, tools, and frameworks for developing GUI Agents.